BICYCLES® - KEY PROPERTIES

 A hugely diverse set of cyclised peptides is initially generated using phage display and subsequently incubated as phage-bound Bicycles with soluble target proteins or alternatively transfected cells can be substituted to screen integral membrane protein.
 Phage that bind to the target are recovered on a matrix and identification of the encoded Bicycle is via sequencing and, unique to this platform, a parallel functional assay is performed to determine binding affinity to inform structure relationship activities.
 The screening process, optimized over the course of many target campaigns, is highly efficient, rapid and progresses over multiple rounds of phage selections.
 During these selections, a vast and diverse chemical space is sampled from numerous phage libraries that are prioritised to represent a wide variety of binding motifs and pharmacophores.
 Subsequently, the chemical space is narrowed using evolved-selection to identify the most promising Bicycles by sequentially affinity maturing and re-randomizing the Bicycle libraries until high affinity high selectivity molecules are identified.
 The use of a functional binding assay is a key activity that differentiates our platform from other cyclic peptide companies, which use only mono-cyclized peptides and select these by simple abundance in the recovered target-binding fraction.
 By combining functional activity with the sequence information that encodes the Bicycle, informative structure activity relationships (SAR) are generated at every stage of our screening process.
 This allows rational redesign of bespoke target-specific libraries and their use in iterative rounds of evolution driven phage selection.
 In this stepwise iterative fashion we select, expand, and qualify chemical space, allowing us to efficiently identify high affinity binders and a core pharmacophore to the designated target.

 Bicycles® can be developed to modulate single targets as stand-alone therapeutics (Bicycles), bind two targets where two Bicycles are coupled together (bispecific Bicycles), or deliver other molecular cargos (Bicycle Drug Conjugates® or BDCs, Bicycle Therapeutics’ initial focus).
-These cargos can include toxins, small molecules, biologics, radio-labelled ligands or nucleic acids.
+These cargos can include toxins, immune modulators, small molecules, biologics, radio-labelled ligands or nucleic acids.

 One advantage of identifying Bicycles attached to a large phage particle, is that this “molecular bulk” can be removed and replaced without changing the binding affinity of the Bicycle.
 Some of these applications of the Bicycle technology are illustrated below.